miracle2k/android2po/README.rst

 This will create both new .po and strings.xml files for German and French.

-Of course, you are also free to simply create the appropriate ``strings.xml`` files yourself, and let
+You are also free to simply create the appropriate ``strings.xml`` files yourself, and let

     $ a2po init

-initialize their proper .po counterparts.
+initialize their proper .po counterparts (in case of the ``init`` command, the languages found in the Android resource directory will be processed).

 Configuration file